cwiederspan/aks-servicediscovery-web/README.md

 # AKS Service Discovery Tester

-A simple container utility that can be used to test service discovery within Kubernetes
+A simple container utility that can be used to test service discovery within Kubernetes.
+This container can be used recursively to test call chaining between different pods and services within a Kubernetes deployment.

-## Test Locally
+## Build Locally

 ```bash